Ichthyosis

 Acquired ichthyosis

-Ichthyosis may be an early manifestation of some systemic disorders (eg, leprosy [Hansen disease], hypothyroidism, lymphoma, AIDS, multiple myeloma).
-Some medications cause ichthyosis (eg, nicotinic acid, triparanol, butyrophenones).
+Acquired ichthyosis typically presents in adulthood.
+It can be associated with systemic disorders (eg, leprosy [Hansen disease], hypothyroidism, lymphoma, late-stage HIV, multiple myeloma, systemic lupus erythematosus, dermatomyositis, systemic sclerosis).
+Some medications also cause ichthyosis (eg, nicotinic acid, triparanol, butyrophenones).

 Ichthyosis Vulgaris on the Abdomen